 Original letters written by my father during the Luzon Campaign.

 This collection presents a type set of the regular issue coinage, commemorative coins, commemorative medals, and Culion Leper Colony coins produced by the U.S. Manila Mint.
 The collection is fully annotated and illustrated with high resolution images.

-The accompanying "Set Description" and individual coin descriptions cites historical and numismatic references to place this important series of coins and medals in its historical context.
+The accompanying "Set Description" and individual coin descriptions cite historical and numismatic references to place this important series of coins and medals in its historical context.